Damilolawumi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+=  The Document Object Model, or the “DOM”, is an interface to web pages.
+It is essentially an API to the page, allowing programs to read and manipulate the page’s content, structure, and styles by removing or adding contents.

 2. What is an event?

+= an event is anything that occurs when the user or the browser manipulates or interacts with a page.

 3. What is an event listener?

+= An event listener listens for a particular event on the dom.
+They wait for a particular event to occur

 4. Why would we convert a NodeList into an Array?

+= we convert the NodeList to an array in order to have access to array methods such as ForEach, Map etc.

 5. What is a component?

+= Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up